mikaoj/BSImagePicker/README.md

 ## Customization

 You have access to the cancel, album and done button.
 Customize them as you would with any other UIBarButtonItem (cancel & finish) or UIButton (album).<br />
-There are also a few other settings you can tweak.They are documented in BSImagePickerSettings.<br />
+There are also a few other settings you can tweak.
+They are documented in BSImagePickerSettings.<br />
 [Documentation @ cocoadocs](http://cocoadocs.org/docsets/BSImagePicker/)

 ## Custom fetch results

 Not happy with the fetch results (camera roll and albums) that BSImagePicker uses as default?
-You can initialize it with your own!
+Set the fetchResults property.

 ## Requirements